brunommst/brunommst.github.io/_projects/2-crise.md

 - Digital Design
 - Development
 year: "2018"
+description: |-
-description: CRISE DE IDENTIDADE is the 8th instalment of the Communication Design B.A. graduates' annual exhibition on the Faculty of Fine-Arts of the University of Lisbon.
-Youth, Identity and Design were the main ideas behind this two week long event that displayed over 75 design projects and brought various guests like Elise by Olsen, Mário Moura, Estúdio Desisto, and others to talk about what design means in this generation.
+  CRISE DE IDENTIDADE is the 8th installment of the annual exhibition of the Communication Design B.A. graduates of the Faculty of Fine-Arts of the University of Lisbon.
+  Designed and developed the website for the exhibition about what design means in this generation, alongside six other finalists of the course.
 links:
 - url: http://crisedeidentidade.belasartes.ulisboa.pt/
   linktext: Website